bigfix/developer.bigfix.com/site/reference/types/logical-volume.md

 # mirror count of &lt;logical volume&gt; : integer

-Returns the number of mirrors that the logical volume has (a value between 1 and 3).Example: mirror count of logical volume &amp;quot;splat&amp;quot; of volume group &amp;quot;dave&amp;quot; of logical volume manager - Returns the number of mirrors set up for the specified volume.
+Returns the number of mirrors that the logical volume has (a value between 1 and 3).Example: mirror count of logical volume "splat" of volume group "dave" of logical volume manager - Returns the number of mirrors set up for the specified volume.

 # name of &lt;logical volume&gt; : string

-On an AIX system, returns the name of the logical volume, eg. &amp;quot;hd1&amp;quot;.
+On an AIX system, returns the name of the logical volume, eg. "hd1".

 # partition count of &lt;logical volume&gt; : integer

 Returns the number of partitions in the specified logical volume.
-If mirroring is not enabled for the logical volume, then each logical partition maps to a physical partition within the logical volume&amp;#39;s volume group.
+If mirroring is not enabled for the logical volume, then each logical partition maps to a physical partition within the logical volume&#39;s volume group.
 If the logical volume is mirrored, then each logical partition maps to multiple physical partitions within the logical volume group.
-In this case, the total number of physical partitions occupied by the logical volume will be the product of the partition count and the mirror count.Example: partition count of logical volume &amp;quot;splat&amp;quot; of volume group &amp;quot;dave&amp;quot; of logical volume manager - Returns the number of partitions existing on the specified logical volume.
+In this case, the total number of physical partitions occupied by the logical volume will be the product of the partition count and the mirror count.Example: partition count of logical volume "splat" of volume group "dave" of logical volume manager - Returns the number of partitions existing on the specified logical volume.

 # volume group of &lt;logical volume&gt; : volume group